 Snyder was able to go into the project with a high degree of confidence.
 “JBL was good enough to send out demo units for our evaluation before the install, and we also used JBL Line Array Calculator II speaker configuration and acoustic modeling software to help predict the response of the system.
 Once the speakers were installed, we did final tuning with the aid of SMAART and SIM measurement and analysis software.
 We were extremely satisfied with the results.”

 “The Filene Center is a unique space and one of the best-designed venues in the country,” Snyder concluded.
 “The JBL VERTEC line arrays turned out to be just what we needed for this project, and the improvement in sound quality is just what we’d hoped for.”

-For more information on Electro Acoustics, please visit http://www.eavi.com.
+For more information on Wolf Trap, please visit www.wolftrap.org

-HARMAN (www.harman.com) designs, manufactures and markets a wide range of audio and infotainment solutions for the automotive, consumer and professional markets — supported by 15 leading brands, including AKG, Harman Kardon, Infinity, JBL, Lexicon and Mark Levinson.
+HARMAN (www.harman.com) designs, manufactures and markets a wide range of audio and infotainment solutions for the automotive, consumer and professional markets – supported by 15 leading brands including AKG®, Harman Kardon®, Infinity®, JBL®, Lexicon® and Mark Levinson®.
 The Company is admired by audiophiles across multiple generations and supports leading professional entertainers and the venues where they perform.
-More than 25 million automobiles on the road today are equipped with HARMAN audio and infotainment systems.
-HARMAN has a workforce of about 12,500 people across the Americas, Europe and Asia, and reported net sales of $4.0 billion for twelve months ending September 30, 2011.
+More than 20 million automobiles on the road today are equipped with HARMAN audio and infotainment systems.
+HARMAN has a workforce of about 12,000 people across the Americas, Europe and Asia, and reported sales of $3.8 billion for the twelve months ending June 30, 2011.